-On March 6, Arcadia Publishing, the leading local history publisher in the United States, released a new 128-page book as part of its Images of America series.
-This book, titled Burleith, is the result of a three-year effort on the part of its two authors, me and Dwane Starlin, your Burleith neighbors.
+On March 6, Arcadia Publishing, the leading local history publisher in the United States, released a new 128-page book on our neighborhood as part of its Images of America series.
+Burleith is the result of a three-year effort on the part of its two authors, me and Dwane Starlin, your Burleith neighbors.
 Of the 26 DC neighborhoods west of Rock Creek, only five have produced books in the Images of America series—Georgetown, Palisades, Woodley Park, Cleveland Park, and Forest Hills.
 Now Burleith joins as the sixth member of this elite club.

 The effort to develop this book began in January 2014 when Arcadia, having researched DC's neighborhoods, expressed an interest in publishing a pictorial history of Burleith.
 As head of the Burleith History Group, I was approached by the publisher, and quickly enlisted Dwane Starlin as co-author.
 Books in this series include 180-to-240 black-and-white images (90% must be pre-1970).